Frank Hornby: Inspiring future generations

 Our trustees will usually travel to venues within Merseyside and Lancashire but please feel free to contact us if you are further away to see if we can accommodate your request.

-Renowned Meccano expert Jim Gamble, author of a definitive book about Frank Hornby and his famous Liverpool Meccano Factory - ‘Frank Hornby Notes & Pictures’ - has made another generous donation to Maghull's Hornby Heritage Centre.
+Renowned Meccano expert Jim Gamble, author of definitive books about Frank Hornby and his famous Liverpool Meccano Factory - ‘Frank Hornby Notes & Pictures’ being one - has made another generous donation to Maghull's Hornby Heritage Centre - a beautiful Meccano windmill, built using pre-1925 parts

 This cracking model is on display at our Maghull Heritage Centre.
 Thank you Jim.